NAGC Position Statements & White Papers

 The Curriculum Studies Network celebrates curriculum units that demonstrate an appropriate challenge for use with gifted students grouped into heterogeneous instructional settings or gifted classrooms.

 Learn more about the award.
+Submission deadline is June 1, 2017.
 Curriculum Award winners are displayed at the Curriculum Studies Evening Event at the NAGC Annual Convention.
 Past awards are listed on the Curriculum Studies Network Website